usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Pray for Paris_, by Westside Gunn
+- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
+- _Only Good Dreams for Me_, by Zaumne
+- _Endlessness_, by Nala Sinephro
 - _卵_, by betcover!!
 - _馬_, by betcover!!
 - _If I don't make it, I love u_, by Still House Plants